 I was able to listen to the audio of the conversation and see the English translation, but the Japanese text was simply absent.
 I experienced several small glitches like this during the trials.

 Here you can see the translated verb forms by selecting the empty boxes, and that’s it.
+This is from the demo for Japanese, a language without verb conjugations.
+For languages with conjugations like Albanian and Spanish, the approach is the same.

 The Spanish course was also lacking the formal “you” pronoun.

-Trying to figure out and memorize verb conjugation this way would take forever.
+I imagine trying to figure out and memorize verb conjugation this way would take forever.
 I think learning the rules and patterns for conjugation explicitly makes far more sense.

 This is what 17 Minute Languages calls its “relaxed and creative way” to learn how to build sentences.
 It involves putting words in the right order to complete a sentence.